Kimiko12/Mountain_NER/README.md

 ## Features

-- Prepares and tokenizes raw text data for NER tasks.
+- **Data Preparation**: Cleans and tokenizes raw text data tailored for NER tasks.
-- Fine-tunes a BERT model with class weighting for imbalanced datasets.
+- **Model Fine-Tuning**: Utilizes a BERT model with class weighting to address imbalanced datasets.
-- Evaluates the model using accuracy, precision, recall, and F1-score.
+- **Comprehensive Evaluation**: Assesses model performance using metrics like accuracy, precision, recall, and F1-score.
-- Supports inference to predict mountain entities in new text.
+- **Inference Capability**: Enables prediction of mountain entities in new, unseen text.
-- Flexible configuration and modular structure for extensibility.
+- **Modular Design**: Offers flexible configuration and a modular structure to facilitate extensibility and customization.

 ---